Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-b49tcUeMO3E.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Will the Map be bigger?
 https://www.youtube.com/watch?v=b49tcUeMO3E
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Will we get a bigger map?](./yt-3jmL6IM3Qqk.md) [https://www.youtube.com/watch?v=3jmL6IM3Qqk](https://www.youtube.com/watch?v=3jmL6IM3Qqk)
+This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Will you guys make a bigger map some day?](./yt-YDk5S3_5Wdg.md) [https://www.youtube.com/watch?v=YDk5S3_5Wdg](https://www.youtube.com/watch?v=YDk5S3_5Wdg)

 ### Topics